 Quick and Easy Meal For Family of 6 for Under $15

 Growing up, my siblings and I always ate together at the dinner table.
-Up until my teenage years when I was quite busy with school and sporting events, I still found time to eat dinner at home.
-No matter what extracurricular activities or mountain-high pile of homework that we had, we always made sure that we are in the kitchen.
+Up until my teenage years, when I was quite busy with school and sporting events, I still found time to eat dinner at home.
+No matter what extracurricular activities or mountain-high pile of homework that we had, we always made sure that we were in the kitchen.

 My brother liked to set the table, as I enjoyed watching my mother cook or help her serve the rice.
 My sister, on the other hand, just enjoyed eating.
 Large bowls of noodles were common dishes that my mother cooked, since it was cheap and filling.

 Now that I look back on the efforts that my mother made, I realized how important it is to eat a family dinner together.
 At the time I didn't know it, but it shaped our family and created a tight bond forever, a tradition that I will carry on with my future kids.